falkr/iik-edu/pages/faglærer/referansegruppe.md

 # Reference Groups

 At IIK, **all courses must have a reference group**.
-This includes all teaching activities that have a course code, that means also specialization courses and courses for project, bachelor and master theses.
+This includes all teaching activities that have a course code, that means also specialization courses and courses for project, bachelor's and master's theses.

 ---
 type: qna